C1 · AdvancedEnglish

 Mixed conditionals allow you to talk about situations where the time in the if-clause and the main clause are different.
 They are very useful for expressing regret, hypothetical outcomes, criticism, or imagining alternative realities.

-Using mixed conditionals correctly lets you convey subtle meanings about how the past affects the present, the present affects the past, or hypothetical future consequences.
+Using mixed conditionals correctly lets you convey subtle meanings about how a different past could explain the present, how a different present situation could have led to a different past outcome, or how a different past could change a future result.

 Mixed conditionals combine two different times: